 Are my assets protected against bankruptcy?

-In the event of True Wealth AG's bankruptcy, your investments will remain in the custody of the account-holding bank until you have instructed it to close your account and custody account or have transferred the asset management mandate to another asset manager.
-Your securities are booked as special assets with the account-holding bank, i.e. in the hypothetical event of bankruptcy of the account-holding bank they do not fall into the bankruptcy estate of the bank but remain your property.
+In the event of bankruptcy of True Wealth AG, your investments will remain with the account-holding bank until you instruct it to close your account and custody account or transfer the asset management mandate to another asset manager.
+Your securities are booked as special assets at the account-holding bank, i.e. in the hypothetical event of the bankruptcy of the account-holding bank, they do not fall into the bankruptcy estate of the bank, but remain your property.
 Only the cash balance would fall into the bankruptcy estate of the bank.
-In this case, the deposit guarantee for the first CHF 100'000 of your cash balance comes into play.
+Deposit protection then applies to the first CHF 100'000 of your cash balance.

-For the cash booked with our custodian bank Basellandschaftliche Kantonalbank (BLKB), the unlimited state guarantee also applies, i.e. the canton of Basel-Landschaft guarantees the deposits of BLKB in the hypothetical event of bankruptcy.
+For cash deposits at our custodian bank, Basellandschaftliche Kantonalbank (BLKB), the unlimited state guarantee also applies, i.e. the canton of Basel-Landschaft is liable for the deposits at BLKB in the hypothetical event of bankruptcy.
+This also applies to cash deposits under Pillar 3a, which are deposited with the 3a Digital Pension Foundation via Basellandschaftliche Kantonalbank.

-However, the deposit guarantee may reach its limits in the event of a systemic bankruptcy of several large banks at the same time.
-For this reason, our portfolio proposals usually contain only a small cash quota (approx. 2%), which we need for portfolio-related reasons.
-For risk-averse investors, in addition to sight deposits with a government guarantee at BLKB, we use the ETF on short-dated Swiss federal bonds (so-called «Eidgenossen»).
+However, in the event of the systemic bankruptcy of several banks at the same time, deposit protection may reach its limits.
+For this reason, our portfolio proposals generally contain only a small cash allocation (1-2%), which we require for portfolio-related reasons.
+For risk-averse investors, we use the ETF on short-term Switzerland Government Bonds ("Eidgenossen") in addition to the government-guaranteed sight deposits at BLKB.

 More questions in "Security"